zeffii/Precursor/README.md

 ```

 *Testing*
-You should test if the addition you make to the `prototyper.json` results in a valid json file before attempting to run the extention with your updated .json.
+You should test if the addition you make to the `prototyper.json` results in a valid json file before attempting to run the extension.
 Use something like [jsonlint.com](http://jsonlint.com/) if you aren't sure.